Yoga Therapy

 Price

-If you believe that working with me will be beneficial to you but feel that it may be unaffordable.
-Please email me.
+If you believe that working with me will be beneficial but fear that it may be unaffordable, please contact to discuss further.